justinsane98/brd.gm/README.md

   - maybe more images
 - integrate search into fixed header
 - account for no results being returned from API
-- refactor /game to /games (individual game pages should be something like /g/arkham-horror)
+- refactor /game to /games

 ## Special Thanks
 - [Board Game Geek](http://boardgamegeek.com)